kerimoyle/cellml-specification/src/reference/informative/informC11_interpretation_of_variable_resets2.rst

     - Applying (6), we see that the position value has changed ... ???

-    **Is there no simple way to prevent a reset from being active because a second one is?**
+    **Is there no simple way to prevent a reset from being active because a second one is? no either or? **